British parliament to vote on Brexit deal on Dec 11

 "I am looking ahead to December 11 ... when this House will be faced with the decision as to whether or not it wishes to deliver on the vote of the British people," she told parliament.

+May faced parliamentary fury on Monday as she set off on the tricky task of convincing mutinous lawmakers to back her EU divorce deal.

-The British leader crowned nearly two years of painful talks with Brussels that threatened to fall apart many times by sealing Brexit arrangements on Sunday with the 27 EU heads of state.
+The British leader on Sunday crowned 17 months of painful talks with Brussels by sealing Brexit arrangements with the 27 other EU heads of state and government.

-But this difficult chapter was always going to be the easy part.
+But this tortuous chapter on ending Britain's 45-year involvement in the grand European project was always going to be the easy part.

-May must now navigate the deal through a divided chamber in which she holds the slimmest working majority - and where lawmakers oppose it on all sides.
+May must now navigate the Brexit agreement through a divided chamber in which she holds the slimmest working majority - and where lawmakers oppose it on all sides.

 The beleaguered leader got a taste of just how tough her job will be as she briefed lawmakers on the outcome of her Brussels visit.

-Opposition Labour Party chief Jeremy Corbyn called the withdrawal deal and accompanying political declaration on future relations "an act of national self-harm".
+Opposition Labour Party chief Jeremy Corbyn called the 585-page document and its accompanying political declaration "an act of national self-harm".

-"For the good of the nation, the House has very little choice but to reject this deal," he said.
+"The prime minister may have achieved agreement across 27 heads of state, but she's lost support of the country," he said.

 Conservative MP Mark Francois told May her deal was "as dead as a Dodo".